dokku/dokku/docs/advanced-usage/plugin-management.md

 ### Installing a plugin

+> Note: Plugins installed in this method within a [docker-based installation](/docs/getting-started/install/docker.md) of Dokku do not persist across installs.
+Please see the [plugin installation section](/docs/getting-started/install/docker.md#plugin-installation) of the docker-based installation docs for further details.

 Installing a plugin is easy as well using the `plugin:install` command.
 This command will also trigger the `install` pluginhook on all existing plugins.

 The most common usage is to install a plugin from a url.
 This url may be any of the following: